scottfr/SystemsBook/10 Models and Truth/Models and Truth.md

 Clearly, there is no simple answer to this question and the best choice is highly context sensitive and depends on the needs of the specific model and application.

-## A Functional Classification of Models
+## Prediction, Inference and Narrative

 The three scales presented above can be used to classify models.
 We can even use them to classify the models we have discussed in this book.
 Most of these models would be classified as deterministic (random chance is generally not explicit incorporated in the models), mechanistic (we generally assume mechanisms rather than estimating relationships from data), and aggregated (the agent based models are an exception to this).